vouch/vouch-proxy/README.md

 All lists with multiple values must be comma separated: `VOUCH_DOMAINS="yourdomain.com,yourotherdomain.com"`

+The variable `VOUCH_CONFIG` can be used to set an alternate location for the configuration file. `VOUCH_ROOT` can be used to set an alternate root directory for Vouch Proxy to look for support files.

 ## More advanced configurations

 - [cacheing of the Vouch Proxy validation response in Nginx](https://github.com/vouch/vouch-proxy/issues/76#issuecomment-464028743)